sheen4n/react-shop-app/README.md

-# Project Title - Monster Rolodex
+# Project Title - React Shop App

 This Project is a demonstration of basic features of react.js.